WHAT IS RISOGRAPH PRINTING?

 - Your artwork becomes a master.
 The riso reads each color in your file separately and burns it onto a thin paper-and-plastic stencil called a "master."
 One color, one master.

 - No heat.
 Unlike a laser printer that fries toner into the page, riso just deposits ink on the surface and lets it air-dry.
-Paper stays soft, ink stays slightly raised.
+Paper stays soft (no curls!), ink stays slightly raised.

 That no-heat part is the big deal.
 It's why riso prints feel different.
-The paper fibers aren't crushed flat under a fuser, the ink sits on top like a thin layer of pigment.
-Run your thumb across a riso print and you can feel it.
+The paper fibers aren't crushed flat under a fuser, and the ink sits on top like a thin layer of pigment.
+It's similar to screen printing, but more mechanized.

 What does a riso print look like?